 One of the most difficult things for nursing students to grasp is how to answer NCLEX style test questions.
 What nursing school is really all about is teaching you how to critically think.
 This means that the answers aren’t always on the surface and you really have to know how to think about the bigger picture to know what answer is correct.
 In nursing there are many ways you can take care of patients and perform the same task but there are methods that work best.
 Nursing school is meant to try and teach you this skill.
-One of the best things you can do for yourself is find yourself an NCLEX strategy guide (I used Saunders Strategies for Test Success: Passing Nursing School and the NCLEX Exam) and study it before you even start nursing school.
+One of the best things you can do for yourself is find yourself an NCLEX strategy guide (I used Saunders Strategies for Test Success: Passing Nursing School and the NCLEX Exam read my review of it here) and study it before you even start nursing school.
 This will help you retrain your brain to answers the types of questions that will appear on tests in nursing school and the NCLEX and will really give you an edge in school.

 6. If it feels like the teachers are trying to weed you out it’s because they are.

 Not everyone is cut out to be a nurse.
 The hoops you jump through to get into and complete nursing school are not put in place simply to amuse your instructors.
 Nursing schools are ranked based upon their NCLEX pass rates and they only want students to make it through their program if they are sure they will be able to pass the NCLEX and work as a nurse.
 Think about all the responsibility a nurse has.
 Do you want just anyone taking care of you or your loved ones?